 Many college students don’t have cars on campus.
 To avoid racking up a large taxi cost, Uber can provide affordable transportation to get them from point A to point B in a safe and cheap manner.

-There has been some unfortunate news stories about assaults happening between drivers and riders using Uber.
-These are tragic to hear, but fortunately are a rarity.
+There have been some unfortunate news stories about assaults happening between drivers and riders using Uber.
+These are tragic to hear but are fortunately a rarity.
 In most instances, Uber is providing more safety to situations.

 Share your route.
 You can share your ETA with friends and family so they can track your route and see that you arrive safely.